-The I-O TC2677 Ethernet Display logic unit has one parallel and one serial printer port.
-You may attach one printer to either port.
-Selection of the printing driver and port configuration are accomplished in the Local Setup function or through the I-O Configuration Utility.
+The I-O 2677e Ethernet Display logic unit has one USB printer port which can be configured for either USB or USB Serial.
+You may attach one printer to the 2677e using a USB, USB/ Parallel, or a USB/ Serial cable.
+Selection of the printer driver and port configuration are accomplished in the Local Setup function or through the I-O Configuration Utility.